filipviz/filip-world/content/post/modelpath.md

 Applications which run AI models on-device should save them within `$MODELPATH`. `$MODELPATH` should default to `~/.models` on Unix and `%USERPROFILE%\.models` on Windows.

-`$MODELPATH` should be read-only.
+Aside from new model downloads, `$MODELPATH` should be read-only.
 Per-model config files should be stored somewhere else.

 Models should be saved to `$MODELPATH/<provider-url>/<author>/<model>/`.
 For example – if a user installs [`meta-llama/Meta-Llama-3-8B`](https://huggingface.co/meta-llama/Meta-Llama-3-8B) from HuggingFace, the model should be saved to `$MODELPATH/huggingface.co/meta-llama/Meta-Llama-3-8B/`.